ostis-ai/sc-machine/docs/scs/scs.md

 ---

 !!! note
-    SCs-code is splitted into levels.
+    SCs-code is split into levels.
 Each level allows to minimize number of string symbols to represent the same structures.

-### SCs level 1
+### **SCs-code level 1**

 SCs-code level 1 is a simple representation of SC-code.
 It represents SC-texts with just simple triples.
 Each triple contains `subject`, `predicate`, `object`